 Let’s face it a good photograph starts with an in-focus image and I am going to explain some basic concepts and ideas that will get you to take tack sharp photos every time you want to.

-In this tutorial I want to help you understand what the three elements are that will always impact on the sharpness of your images.
+I want to help you understand what the three elements are that will always impact on the sharpness of your images.

 - You the photographer